federico-arias/federico-arias.github.io/content/posts/handling-nulls.md

 receiver**.
 This is because we do not pass a pointer to `json.Marshal`, we pass a value, which must implement the `json.Marshaler` interface.

+With this solution we can have a type that we can use to unmarshal values from a json payload and also a type that can be used to validate input.
+In DDD parlance, a DTO and a Value Object.